What is it?

 - Hand physiotherapy: an exercise programme can help to improve tendon gliding and reduce inflammation.
 Gentle massage over the affected area may also help.

-- Surgery: this is used as a last resort and one of our team will be discuss this with you.
+- Surgery: this is used as a last resort and one of our team will discuss this with you.
 This involves opening the tunnel (pulley) that the tendons normally glide through and releasing or decompressing them.
 This creates more room for the tendons to glide.
 Surgery, unfortunately does not occur without risk, and potential complications include infection, nerve injury and scar tenderness.
 Recurrence is not commonly seen.
+See having a hand operation.

 © Fife Hand Service 2020